-AUSTIN, Texas -- People in Bastrop County, Texas, affected by the recent wildfire are urged to take advantage of three easy ways to register for federal assistance; you may be eligible for aid from the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA).
+OKLAHOMA CITY – Oklahomans in Cleveland, Lincoln, McClain, Oklahoma and Pottawatomie counties affected by the recent storms and tornadoes are urged to take advantage of three easy ways to register for federal assistance.
+You may be eligible for aid from the state of Oklahoma, the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA).

 Homeowners, renters, businesses of all sizes and nonprofit organizations can:

 - Register via telephone by calling 1-800-621-3362 or (TTY) 1-800-462-7585.
 If you use 711-Relay or Video Relay Services call 1-800-621-3362.

 The toll-free telephone numbers will operate from 7 a.m. to 10 p.m. seven days a week until further notice.

 Oklahomans should register with FEMA even if they have insurance.
 FEMA cannot duplicate insurance payments, but under-insured applicants may receive help after their insurance claims have been settled.